muhammedrepo/elyssi/README.md

     4. implement delete api
 ```

+## Publish On Vercel

+    1. create vercel account
+    2. connect to github
+    3. set next auth and mongodb db in env vars
+    4. push code to github

 ## Add to cart explained

 GitHub Copilot: The provided code is a snippet from a file called `Store.js` in a JavaScript project that uses npm and React.
 Let's break it down step by step: